Numerical viscosity and resistivity in MHD turbulence simulations: Comparison to simulation data in the literature

-As a general rule, in order to keep the numerical dissipation effects minimal, the explicit dissipation terms have to be chosen such that they exceed the numerical viscosity and resistivity, e.g., the target explicit Reynolds numbers for a particular $N$ must be set to a value smaller than the corresponding numerical value of $\rek$ and $\rem$ determined by ILES in this and \citeauthor{2023ApJ...942L..34G}'s work.
-This ensures that the target $\rek$ and $\rem$ is actually resolved for a given $N$.
-On the contrary, if $N$ is too small for a set target $\rek$ and $\rem$, then the actual $\rek$ and $\rem$ will be limited by numerical dissipation as quantified in the ILES relations derived in Figs.~\ref{fig:reyvsN} and~\ref{fig:link}.
-We see that most of the target $\rek$ and $\rem$ set in DNS simulations in the literature are close to their maximum achievable values, i.e., the numerical $\rek$ and $\rem$ for a particular $N$.
-However, some published simulations set target $\rek$ and $\rem$ values below the numerical ones, while other simulations have targets exceeding the numerical values of $\rek$ and $\rem$ for a given $N$.
-The former have dissipation and $\rek$ and $\rem$ well resolved, while the latter may effectively have lower $\rek$ and $\rem$ than their target values set in the simulations.
+As a general rule, in order to keep the numerical dissipation effects minimal, the explicit dissipation terms have to be chosen such that they exceed the numerical viscosity and resistivity, e.g., the target explicit Reynolds numbers for a particular $N$ must be set to a value smaller than the corresponding numerical value of $\rek$ and $\rem$ determined by an equivalent ILES.
+The ILES relations obtained here and in \citeauthor{2023ApJ...942L..34G}'s work can serve as a good benchmark, as we have seen in the previous subsection that our relations agree across several different numerical schemes to within a factor of 3.
+Using these relations, one can ensure that the target $\rek$ and $\rem$ are actually resolved for a given $N$.
+On the contrary, if $N$ is too small for a target $\rek$ and $\rem$, then the actual $\rek$ and $\rem$ will be limited by numerical dissipation as quantified here.
+While there is clearly a dependence on the specifics of the numerical method at a factor $<3$ level, the principal dependence of the numerical $\rek$, $\rem$, and $\pem$ is on the number of resolution elements $N$, as demonstrated by the systematic relations with $N$ obtained here, and associated order-of-magnitude variations in the Reynolds numbers with $N$, as opposed to factor $<3$ variations across a wide range of numerical methods (see \S\ref{ssec:num_scheme}).
+This demonstrates that numerical dissipation is primarily $N$-dependent.
+In other words, while a better numerical scheme can achieve factors of a few higher Reynolds numbers at the same $N$ compared to a more dissipative numerical scheme, one ultimately has to increase $N$ to reach high-$\rek$ flows.
+While this is qualitatively known in the turbulence simulation community, the present study provides a systematic quantification of the dependence of the Reynolds numbers on $N$ in various regimes of MHD turbulence (subsonic vs.~supersonic, and weak-field vs.~strong-field regimes) to achieve target explicit Reynolds numbers for their specific turbulence application or to understand the effective Reynolds number when no explicit dissipation is used.

-Therefore, the present study provides relations between the numerical $\rek$ and $\rem$ as a function of $N$, which may provide users with an estimate of the grid resolution required to achieve target explicit Reynolds numbers.
-While we have seen that the exact value of $\nrek$ and $\nrem$ depends somewhat on the details of the numerical solvers and MHD schemes used in a particular code (c.f., the ILES simulations in this work compared to the work by \citealt{2023ApJ...942L..34G}: solid vs.~dashed lines in Fig.~\ref{fig:link}), the numerical dissipation primarily depends on the grid resolution $N$, and we do not expect other grid-based codes to show substantially different scaling exponents ($\prek$ and $\prem$) or normalisation constants ($\nrek$ and $\nrem$).